 We plan to develop the chaplaincy and offer the service to more GP Practices.
 We therefore need to recruit and train more chaplaincy volunteers in the coming years.

-The project is managed by a District team chaired by Sally-Ann Robinson (link to contact form?) and the chaplaincy volunteers are managed by Howard Smedley (link to contact form)
+The project is managed by a District team chaired by Sally-Ann Robinson and the chaplaincy volunteers are managed by Howard Smedley.
+Contact the District Office for more details.

 Do you feel unsafe?